 The way the courts run commercial litigation cases has changed dramatically in recent years.
 Further reforms are expected soon, notably in respect of the amount of costs successful parties in court cases can claim from their opponents.
 Issues include:

 - Which side should pay?

 - How are costs calculated?

 - Should recoverable costs be capped or fixed in some way?

 The start-up businesses and SMEs we represent can face an increased risk of needing to enter into legal disputes with suppliers or commercial partners, and the legal cost of court disputes will often be a determining factor when it comes to businesses deciding on a particular course of action.
 This means that the rules on legal costs and any imminent changes in the way they are calculated will have a significant impact on you, our commercial clients.
 The government recently sought views from the legal sector and others on its proposals to extend the situations where successful parties can recover only fixed costs at the end of a case.

 What is the background to fixed cost reform?

-The area of legal costs is somewhat technical, but it’s a subject matter of concern not just for us as business dispute lawyers, but for you as our clients as well.
+The area of legal costs is somewhat technical, but it’s a subject matter of concern not just for us as litigators, but for you as our clients as well.
 As the Justice Minister at the time the government consultation exercise was launched said:

 ‘One of the major concerns about embarking on litigation is…the requirement by a losing party to pay the other side’s costs.
 It is important that these costs are proportionate to the sums in issue.
 In order to ensure that ordinary people can engage in civil litigation without fear of incurring ruinous costs, where possible we must control legal costs in advance.
 This provides certainty and transparency for all involved.’